Acidmanic/console-tools/Readme.md

 Bugs, Issues, Typos..
 =====================

+I Hope this to be useful for you, or maybe saves you some coding-time...
-Please contact me if you hit any bugs, or you found any mandatory features missing or even types.
+Please contact me if you hit any bugs, or you found any mandatory features missing or even typeos.
+My contact email is <acidmanic.moayedi@gmail.com> which is also included in the COC file.

  Thanks 👍